Windows OS Hub

 rds license server has been successfully activated

-If you right-click the server name in the console and select Review Configuration, you can verify that the RDS License Server is activated and can be used to activate RDSH clients in your domain.
+Click on the server name in the console and select Review Configuration.
+In this example, the RD license server is enabled and can issue licenses to clients in the AD domain.

 review rds activation info

-Right-click your server in Remote Desktop Licensing Manager and select Install Licenses.
+Right-click your host in the Remote Desktop Licensing Manager console and select Install Licenses.

 installing rds CAL